marlonmisra/advanced-lane-finding/README.md

 * Detecting pixels that belong the lane using a moving window technique.
 * Using the location of the lane pixels to fit a polynomial that matches the curvature of the lane.
 * Outputting the curvature of the lane and vehicle position with respect to center.
-* Warping the images back into the original space and visually identifying the lane markings and the lane area in between.
+* Warping the images back into the original perspective and visually identifying the lane markings and the lane area in between.

 [//]: # (Image References)